lamini-ai/lamini-examples/prompt_engineering.md

 * `Envision the world 100 years from now.`

-In this tutorial, we'll guide you through prompt engineering using lamini's `MistralRunner()`, which uses the Mistral instruct model by default.
+In this tutorial, we'll guide you through prompt engineering using lamini's `MistralRunner`, which uses the Mistral instruct model by default and allows you to obtain the response with just a few lines of code.

 For example, you can write a prompt like
 `"What was the decision in Nixon v.
 United States?
-Answer in one sentence."` Lamini allows you to obtain the answer from the Mistral instruct model with just a few lines of code.
+Answer in one sentence."`

 ```python
 from llama import MistralRunner